Free 35 Survival Hacks you'll love!

 You probably have some matches lying around somewhere else.
 Otherwise, you can get them at every corner.
 They should also be included in every survival kit.

 While matches are generally advantageous to use, there are also some disadvantages.
-First, you don't have as many attempts available as you would with a firesteel (2 foolproof tricks: making a fire with a firesteel).
+First, you don't have as many attempts available as you would with a Firesteel (2 foolproof tricks: making a fire with a Firesteel).

 A match loses its effect when it gets wet or damp.
 To avoid wasting matches, you need the right technique on the one hand and the appropriate burning material on the other.